ssbc/ssb-group-exclusion-spec/README.md

   Section 4.1. supports excluding multiple members at once.
   * 4.1.4.C. `recps` is an array containing a single string: the group ID for `G`, signalling that this message should be box2-encrypted for the group `G`
-* 4.1.5. `a` MUST publish a `group/add-member` message on `Ga`, to add remaining group members (this includes `a`, for recovery purposes) to the epoch `H`, such that the message schema is the same as the one in [ssb-meta-feeds-group-spec] Section 3.1 with the following exceptions:
+* 4.1.5. `a` MUST publish a `group/add-member` message on their additions feed, to add remaining group members (this includes `a`, for recovery purposes) to the epoch `H`, such that the message schema is the same as the one in [ssb-meta-feeds-group-spec] Section 3.1 with the following exceptions:
   * 4.1.5.A.
-If a single SSB message cannot, due to message size restrictions, contain all remaining members as recipients, then member `a` MUST publish on `Ga` a sequence of `group/add-members` messages according to [ssb-meta-feeds-group-spec] Section 3.1, such that the union of all recipients in that sequence equals all remaining members
+If a single SSB message cannot, due to message size restrictions, contain all remaining members as recipients, then member `a` MUST publish on their additions feed a sequence of `group/add-members` messages according to [ssb-meta-feeds-group-spec] Section 3.1, such that the union of all recipients in that sequence equals all remaining members

 ### 4.2.
 Preferring the next epoch